williampepple1/browser-audio-transcriber/README.md

 - Check that the page has audio content
 - Try refreshing the page

+**"Could not establish connection.
+Receiving end does not exist."**
+- Refresh the webpage you're trying to record from
+- Make sure you're not on a Chrome system page (chrome:// URLs)
+- Try navigating to a different webpage and back

 **"Failed to capture tab audio"**
 - Make sure the tab has audio playing
 - Check that the tab is not muted